Alextopher/EnforcerBot2/README.md

 # EnforcerBot2

-Discord bot that enforces the rules on the Potsdam ∩ COSI server.
+Discord bot that enforces the rules on my server.
 The bot is currently running on dubsdot2.

 ## Running